Hybrid driver true wireless earbuds with great sound quality and attractive design, but lack extra features.

 Touch controls are a bit tricky to use but offer all the essential commands.
-Sadly, there’s no companion app to remap them, despite the higher price.
+There’s a new companion app that enables EQ, sound presets, and more options.

 Apart from the features mentioned above, like Bluetooth 5.2, aptX Adaptive, and Qi charging, you don’t get much else.

 Underneath the SoundPEATS logo, you find touch-sensitive controls.
 They’re a bit finicky at first since you have to press at the exact spot.
 However, you master them quickly.

 Controls offer all the necessary commands so that you can keep your phone in a pocket at all times.

 - Volume control up – 1x tap on the right earbud